-After the seven-day cooling-off period and before midnight UK time on the registration deadline of 12 June 2020, you may cancel your registration and still be eligible for a refund of 50% of your registration fee.
+After the seven-day cooling-off period and before midnight UK time on the registration deadline, you may cancel your registration and still be eligible for a refund of 50% of your registration fee.
 Refunds will be made using the same method as the original payment.

-Cancellations/withdrawals after the registration deadline of 12 June 2020 are NOT eligible for a refund.
+Cancellations/withdrawals after the registration deadline are NOT eligible for a refund.

 Recording of ECPR events

 The ECPR may record all events in the form of photography, filming and audio recording.
 The ECPR may record interactions such as discussions in courses, workshops, roundtables and presentations.

 The ECPR may use this media on its websites, social media channels and print materials (reports, banner stands, posters, etc).
 Close-ups of a person or group of people may be used; the ECPR cannot guarantee complete removal of personal identifiers such as name badges.